|

 While the summit is 10,023 feet above sea level, the actual height of the Haleakala volcano from the bottom of the ocean is about 30,000 feet.
 This makes it one of the tallest mountains in the world.

 At the summit and on a clear day, look to the southwest.
-You may be able to see Mauna Kea and Mauna Loa on the Big Island over 100 miles away.
+Mauna Kea and Mauna Loa on the Big Island are visible over 100 miles away.

 While great efforts have been made to preserve endangered species, these efforts are ongoing.
 Please stay on the trails, take nothing but photos and memories, and help to protect the fragile habitat.